 Whether you are growing vegetables year-round, or simply plants that look beautiful, there are steps you can take to support your plants’ growth.
 Here’s everything you need to know to control your greenhouse temperature and humidity levels so that your plants can thrive.

-While each plant is different, the ideal greenhouse temperature for most plants and vegetables is 80°F. or 27°C. Most plants will grow healthy in this temperature.
-For humidity, the higher the temperature the higher the humidity.
+While each plant is different, the ideal greenhouse temperature for most plants and vegetables is 80 degrees Fahrenheit. or 27 Celsius.
+Most plants will grow healthily in this temperature.
+For humidity, the higher the temperature, the higher the humidity you want.
 The chart below provides the ideal greenhouse temperature and humidity comparisons:

-However, 80°F. is simply a general guideline.
+However, 80 degrees Fahrenheit. is simply a general guideline.
 You should look up the ideal temperature for each of your plants if you are worried about disease or infection.
 For example, if you are growing crops that love a ton of sun, such as tomatoes or melons, then your temperature should be warmer.
-In general, do not rise above 90°F. (32°C) and do not fall below 75°F. (24°C).
+In general, do not rise above 90 degrees Fahrenheit (32 Celsius) and do not fall below 75 degrees Fahrenheit.
+(24 Celsius).
 Sticking in this range will keep most plants alive and healthy.